viamrobotics/docs/content/en/docs/getting-started/install.md

 The update process may have been interrupted and left a corrupt file.
 Simply redownload the new file as instructed above.

 #### FUSE Errors
-FUSE (Filesystem-in-Userspace), is included in almost all modern distros by default.
+FUSE (Filesystem-in-Userspace), is included in almost all modern Linux distributions by default.
 (The one real exception is that it doesn’t work (by default) due to security restrictions within Docker containers.)
 For more information on troubleshooting FUSE-related issues (including Docker workarounds) see here: [I get some errors related to something called “FUSE” — AppImage documentation](https://docs.appimage.org/user-guide/troubleshooting/fuse.html)